cameronnunez/Calculating-the-Probability-of-Kepler-452b-as-a-Rocky-Planet-in-the-Habitable-Zone/README.md

 equilibrium temperature is within the habitable zone temperature limits of 207.5 K and 320.4 K, and I consider the planet to be rocky if its radius is below the rocky-gas divide (1.23 earth-radii).

+I run the MCMC algorithm for a million successful jumps and define the burn-point as the first log-posterior that exceeds the median of the log-posterior chain.
+I find that it is 97% probable that Kepler-452b is a rocky, habitable zone planet and estimate a planetary temperature and radius of approximately 272 K and 1.06 earth-radii respectively.